-I’m a huge fan of books by authors of Asian descent — Asian middle-grade novels are no exception.
+I’m a huge fan of books by authors of Asian descent — Asian middle-grade books are no exception.
 This list has been on my mind for a while now.
 I already shared 21 YA novels by authors of Asian descent, so I figured it was officially time for Asian middle-grade books.

 To the best of my ability, I tried to make sure all the authors on this list fit the criteria of being of Asian descent.
 I’ve also included a few graphic novels and chapter books for newer readers.
 Additionally, I took the liberty of including a few favorite Middle-Eastern and Indian authors.
 Although I do not read fantasy, I’ve included a few books in the genre for any who might be interested.
 Here are 50 Asian middle-grade books to add to your TBR.